igrowbeards/homebrew/RPG.md

   >
   >  "Dumbledore is legendary at evocation spells"

-  All magical talents are special skill that can usually only be taken during character creation (unless your GM says otherwise).
+  All magical talents are special skills that can usually only be taken during character creation (unless your GM says otherwise).

   Magical talents should usually be fairly focused.
 Some good examples would be: